jankabatek/statapack/README.md

 ## Example 1: Conditional frequencies with PLOTTABS

 This example is equivalent to combining two histograms with discrete bin widths and option *freq*.
-However, the plot command is **10 times faster** than the native command.

 ![2 histograms](figures/2histograms.png)